PepziC0les/Cybersecurity-CloudFormation/README.md

 Our subnets are also shown to be encapsulated in the diagram by the Availbility Zone used to host our virtual network.
 All connections are faciliated via the Internet Gateway, which is found on VPC1 and is connected to our "Public" subnets.

+# Understanding the Repository
+This repository is for helping and practicing setting up a basic cloud network on AWS to host ELK and DVWA servers.
+Other things to setup will be MetricBeat and FileBeat to be used on our ELK server.
+The primary files to be used are daemon.json and the files located in the "./Configs+Playbooks" folder.
+You can follow the diagram above to get a visual understanding of how the network will look like in the end.

+To start setting up your own basic network with instances, start off on the section, **"Creating our Cloud Stack"**.
+Otherwise if you're already ahead, look for the specific section that you feel best fits where you're at.

 # Creating our Cloud Stack
 Login into your AWS console and search for "CloudFormation"